Halifax Grammar School

-The Halifax Grammar School (HGS) is a private, educational day school in Halifax, Nova Scotia, Canada.
+The Halifax Grammar School (Grammar) is an independent, educational day school in Halifax, Nova Scotia, Canada.
 It is located in south-end Halifax, near Saint Mary's University.
 Since 2016, the Head of School is Steven Laffoley.

 Admission

 The school is a tuition-based academic institution, with an admission fee to enrol a new student and other, additional costs.

 Arts

-The school's arts program includes visual arts, film, drama, and music/band.
+The school's arts program includes visual arts, film, drama, design, media arts, and music/band.
 At the High School level, students have the option of taking IB Standard Level Art.